-Familiarize yourself with exam procedures explained in this handbook and on your Candidate Status Report before scheduling your exam at any of hundreds of test centers across the U.S. and internationally.
+Familiarize yourself with exam procedures explained in this handbook before scheduling your exam at any of hundreds of test centers across the U.S. and internationally.

 Status Report Info

 Incorrect?

 If the information on your CSR is incorrect, contact CDPH-RHB (not ARRT) right away - and before scheduling an exam appointment.